Scrubs (TV series): Production

-Main crew
+Crew

 The show's creator, Bill Lawrence, was also an executive producer and the showrunner.
 He wrote 14 episodes and directed 17.
 Neil Goldman and Garrett Donovan co-wrote 13 episodes during their eight-year run on the show, starting as co-producers on the show and ending as executive producers; they left the show after the eighth season.
 Mike Schwartz, who also played Lloyd the Delivery Guy, wrote 13 episodes during the first eight seasons; he started out as a story editor and became co-executive producer in season six.
 Janae Bakken and Debra Fordham were writers and producers during the first eight seasons, each writing 16 episodes.
 Other notable writers who started in the first season include Mark Stegemann, who wrote 14 episodes and directed two episodes during the first eight seasons; Gabrielle Allan, who wrote 11 episodes during the first four seasons and was co-executive producer; Eric Weinberg, who wrote 11 episodes during the first six seasons and was co-executive producer; Matt Tarses, who wrote eight episodes during the first four seasons and was co-executive producer.
 Notable writers who joined in the second season include Tim Hobert, who wrote 11 episodes from seasons two to six, and became executive producer in season five.
 Angela Nissel wrote 10 episodes from seasons two to eight, starting out as a staff writer and became supervising producer in season seven.
 Bill Callahan joined the show in season four, writing eight episodes from seasons four to eight; he became executive producer in season six.

 Adam Bernstein, who directed the pilot episode, "My First Day", also directed 11 episodes up until season seven.
 Michael Spiller directed the most episodes, 20 during the entire series run.
 Ken Whittingham and Chris Koch both directed 12 episodes from seasons two to nine.
 Comedian Michael McDonald, who also appeared on the show, directed five episodes.
 Show star Zach Braff directed seven episodes of the show, including the landmark 100th episode "My Way Home", which won a Peabody Award in April 2007.
 In 2009, Josh Bycel, a writer and supervising producer for the animated comedy American Dad!, joined the crew as a new executive producer for the ninth season.

-Medical advisors

 Scrubs writers worked with several medical advisors, including doctors Jonathan Doris, Jon Turk, and Dolly Klock.
 Their names serve as the basis for the names of characters John Dorian, Chris Turk, and Molly Clock (played by Braff, Faison, and Heather Graham, respectively).
 In the season eight finale "My Finale", the "real J.D.", Jonathan Doris, made a cameo appearance as the doctor who said "adios" to J.D.

 In addition, the show creator said that every single medical story on the show was handed to them by real physicians, whose names would then be written into the show.
-The show never used real patients’ names, but Lawrence and his writers would make sure the doctors’ names were written into the episodes.
+The show never used real patients' names, but Lawrence and his writers would make sure the doctors' names were written into the episodes.